flancian/garden/agora pkg chapter.md

 - [[Feed]]: a sequence of points in time with pointers to objects.
 Interesting resources as positioned in a [[timeline]].
 A core [[web]] technology that an Agora consumes and provides.
 - [[Garden]]: a repository of resources maintained by a user over time.
 (Optionally entity mapped) information contributed by a user diachronically.
 - [[Stoa]]: a repository of resources maintained by a group over time.
+- [[Bridge]]: a device connecting contexts, applying to both nodes and repositories.

 # Principles